bsteen/GeeMail/README.md

 IMPORTANT: do not ever store passwords, messages, or passphrases in plaintext, this is an encrypted messaging system.
 The rule sets in play for this stage are FIO and ERR.

 **\*Developer's note**: After a code audit, several exploitable bugs have been found that can be used to gain access to an arbitrary user's account and delete their emails.
-This program was created for academic purposes and should not be to store or send sensitive messages in any capacity.
+This program was created for academic purposes and should not be used to store or send sensitive messages in any capacity.
 I should further clarify that the intention of this project was to never actually achieve a truly secure system.
 Its purpose was to create a message system as best we could and then audit it as a "red team" exercise to find vulnerabilities, which we did.